 As part of an agreement they signed with the Ottomans, the Austrians divided what is now considered the plunder of the site between Vienna’s Kunsthistorisch Museum, museums in Gallipoli and the Istanbul Archeological Museum.

-As was often the case in Greek discoveries, some of the objects disappeared on the way to these institutions never to appear again publicly.
+As was often the case with Greek discoveries, some of the objects disappeared on the way to these institutions never to appear again publicly.